 A Wheatfen childhood

-In a wide ranging interview with WISEArchive, Suzie Hanna provides a fascinating insight about her childhood experiences growing up on Wheatfen Broad as a child of the well-known Ted and Phyllis Ellis.
+In a wide ranging interview with WISEArchive, Suzie provides a fascinating insight about her childhood experiences growing up on Wheatfen Broad as a child of the well-known Ted and Phyllis Ellis.

 I’m the youngest of five children, born at Wheatfen Broad near Surlingham in November 1953.
 Russell Sewell also lived here, as did my paternal grandmother, Alice Ellis.
 She died when I was about four.
 My maternal grandfather, Jack Chambers, then came to live with us in a caravan in the woods until he became too disabled to stay on his own.
 This was my family growing up.